JosefNemec/Playnite/doc/tutorials/scriptingDatabase.md

 ### Getting Games

-You can get all games stored in database by calling [GetGames](xref:Playnite.SDK.IGameDatabaseAPI.GetGames) method or getting speciifc game by its Id via [GetGame](xref:Playnite.SDK.IGameDatabaseAPI.GetGame(System.Int32)) method.
+You can get all games stored in database by calling [GetGames](xref:Playnite.SDK.IGameDatabaseAPI.GetGames) method or getting specific game by its Id via [GetGame](xref:Playnite.SDK.IGameDatabaseAPI.GetGame(System.Int32)) method.

 **PowerShell**: